 Palais de Chaillot or Trocadéro

-The Palais de Chaillot , also called Trocadero , is located on the Chaillot hill opposite the Eiffel Tower.
-The peculiarity of the building are the two curved wings that surround a large central terrace from which you can enjoy a splendid view of the Eiffel Tower .
-In the building there are the statues created by Paul Belmondo, Léon-Ernest Drivier and Marcel Gimond.
-Inside the Trocadero there is a theater and some museums.
+The Palais de Chaillot , also called the Trocadero , is located on the Chaillot hill opposite the Eiffel Tower.
+The palace's distinctive feature is its two curved wings surrounding a large central terrace offering a splendid view of the Eiffel Tower .
+The building is lined with statues by Paul Belmondo, Léon-Ernest Drivier, and Marcel Gimond.
+The Trocadero houses a theater and several museums.

 The Champs-Elysées

-The Champs Elysées , the most popular Parisian promenade, represent the Paris of fashion and shopping: along the avenue there are the boutiques of the most prestigious French and international designers (Chanel, Louis Vitton, Bulgari, Dior and many others) as well as cinemas, theaters, restaurants and night clubs.
-The Champs Elysées are wonderful especially in the evening and during the celebrations when flags and lights are displayed.
-This avenue, more than 2 km long, connects Place de la Concorde to Place Charles de Gaulle , in the center of which is the famous Arc de Triomphe , built at the behest of Napoleon.
+The Champs Elysées , the busiest avenue in Paris, represents the Paris of fashion and shopping: along the avenue are the boutiques of the most prestigious French and international designers (Chanel, Louis Vuitton, Bulgari, Dior and many others) as well as cinemas, theaters, restaurants and nightclubs.
+The Champs Elysées are especially wonderful in the evening and during holidays when flags and lights are displayed.
+This avenue, more than 2 km long, connects Place de la Concorde to Place Charles de Gaulle , at the center of which stands the famous Arc de Triomphe , built by order of Napoleon.

 Place Vendome

-Place Vendome , one of the most beautiful and famous squares in Paris, was built between the end of the 17th and the beginning of the 18th century at the behest of Louis XIV.
-The square, with an octagonal plan, is located north of the " Tuileries ".
+Place Vendome , one of the most beautiful and famous squares in Paris, was created between the late 17th and early 18th centuries at the behest of Louis XIV.
+The octagonal square is located north of the Tuileries .

-The square, one of the favorite destinations for shopping lovers: in fact, among the elegant buildings that surround it we find banks, jewelers and numerous boutiques, including the Parisian headquarters of the "Maison" Valentino .
-Here you will also find the Ministry of Justice and the historic Hotel Ritz , inaugurated in 1898, where many personalities visiting Paris are hosted.
+The square is a favorite destination for shopping enthusiasts: among the elegant buildings surrounding it are banks, jewelry stores, and numerous boutiques, including the Parisian headquarters of the Maison Valentino Ministry of Justice and the historic Ritz Hotel are also located here , hosting numerous dignitaries visiting Paris.

-In the center of the square stands a bronze column about 44 meters high, built at the behest of Napoleon and dedicated to the victory of the Battle of Austerlitz .
-The spiral of the bronze column is decorated with 66 bronze reliefs that recall the triumphs of the Napoleonic army.
-Inside there is a spiral staircase that goes up to the top, where a statue of Napoleon in imperial clothes is placed.
+At the center of the square stands a bronze column approximately 44 meters high, built at the behest of Napoleon and dedicated to the victory at the Battle of Austerlitz .
+The spiral of the bronze column is decorated with 66 bronze reliefs commemorating the triumphs of Napoleon's army.
+Inside, a spiral staircase rises to the top, where a statue of Napoleon in imperial regalia stands.

 Montmartre and Pigalle

-Those of Montmartre and Pigalle are two neighboring districts.
-The first, which is located near the Absesses , is an artists' district that lies at the foot of the Basilique du Sacré Coeur , built between 1873 and 1919 on the top of the Montmartre hill, the second is known as the light district. redheads and night shows: visit Place du Tertre and Place Pigalle , the Moulin Rouge and Moulin de la Galette , where nightlife is guaranteed.
+Montmartre and Pigalle are two neighboring neighborhoods.
+The former, located near the Absesses , is an artists' neighborhood that lies at the foot of the Basilique du Sacré Coeur , built between 1873 and 1919 on the top of Montmartre hill.
+The latter is known as a red-light district and a hub for nightlife: visit Place du Tertre and Place Pigalle , the area of the Moulin Rouge and Moulin de la Galette , where nightlife is guaranteed.

-The Sacre Coeur Basilica , located on the top of Montmartre, is one of the symbols and one of the highest places in the city: from its staircase you can admire all of Paris at your feet!
-The basilica can be reached by climbing a long staircase (230 steps), or by taking a comfortable funicular, which takes you to the top in a few seconds.
-Entrance to the Basilica is free, while access to the dome is located outside the church on the left: from its top you can enjoy a 360 degree view of Paris.
+The Sacré-Coeur Basilica , located at the top of Montmartre, is one of the city's symbols and one of the highest points: from its steps, you can admire all of Paris at your feet!
+The basilica can be reached by climbing a long staircase (230 steps), or by a convenient funicular, which takes you to the top in just a few seconds.
+Admission to the basilica is free, while access to the dome is located outside the church on the left: from its summit, you can enjoy a 360-degree view of Paris.
 Admission costs 5 euros.

-Another place to visit in Montmartre is the artists' square, where painters and portraitists are always at work.
-Many famous artists have passed through here in the history of this district, including Toulouse-Lautrec, Pisarro, Van Gogh, Utrillo, Modigliani and Picasso.
-In Place des Absesses do not miss a visit to the Wall of Ti Amo (" Le mur des je t'aime "), a work of art composed of 612 blue tiles measuring 21cm by 29 with the inscription "Ti Amo" in 311 different languages covering a 10 by 4 meter wall.
+Another place worth visiting in Montmartre is the Artists' Square, where painters and portraitists are always at work.
+Many famous artists have passed through this neighborhood's history, including Toulouse-Lautrec, Pisarro, Van Gogh, Utrillo, Modigliani, and Picasso.
+In Place des Absesses, don't miss the I Love You Wall (" Le mur des je t'aime "), a work of art composed of 612 blue tiles measuring 21 cm by 29 cm, each with the words "I Love You" written in 311 different languages, covering a 10-meter by 4-meter wall.

 The Père – Lachaise cemetery

-The Père-Lachaise Cemetery is the largest and best known cemetery in Paris.
-Located in the east of Paris and is famous for hosting the graves of many famous people such as Balzac, Oscar Wilde, Delacroix, Modigliani, Jim Morrison and Chopin.
-In particular, Jim Morrison's grave is located in sector 6, that of Oscar Wilde in sector 89 and that of Balzac in sector 48.
+Père-Lachaise Cemetery is the largest and best-known cemetery in Paris.
+Located in eastern Paris, it is famous for housing the graves of many famous figures, such as Balzac, Oscar Wilde, Delacroix, Modigliani, Jim Morrison, and Chopin.
+Specifically, Jim Morrison's grave is in sector 6, Oscar Wilde's in sector 89, and Balzac's in sector 48.

 Bois de Boulogne

-To the west of Paris, in the 16th arrondissement , lies the Bois de Boulogne , an immense green area of 845 hectares commissioned by Baron Haussmann in the nineteenth century, today one of the largest and most popular parks in Paris, located in the western part of the city , near the suburbs of Boulogne-Billancourt and Neuilly-sur-Seine .
+To the west of Paris, in the 16th arrondissement , lies the Bois de Boulogne , an immense green area of 845 hectares commissioned by Baron Haussmann in the 19th century, today one of the largest and most popular parks in Paris, located in the western part of the city, near the suburbs of Boulogne-Billancourt and Neuilly-sur-Seine .

-The wood was, in the past, the hunting reserve of the Kings of France, while today it is the ideal place to relax and practice outdoor activities: there are two connected lakes for rowing, a racecourse, an adventure park for children and a botanical garden.
+The forest was once a hunting reserve for the Kings of France, but today it is the ideal place to relax and enjoy outdoor activities: there are two connected lakes where you can go rowing, a racecourse, an adventure park for children, and a botanical garden.

 La Defense

-The Arco de La Défense is a modern monument located in the La Défense district , on the western extension of the historical axis of Paris that goes from the Louvre to the Arc de Triomphe.
-A modern and futuristic monument, the Arch looks like a cube 110 meters high and hollowed out in the center and covered with glass and white Carrara marble.
-The hollow space inside is so large that it could hold Notre Dame Cathedral, and its roof weighs around 30,000 tons.
+The Arc de La Défense is a modern monument located in the La Défense , on the western extension of the historic axis of Paris that runs from the Louvre to the Arc de Triomphe.
+A modern and futuristic monument, the Arc de Triomphe is a 110-meter-high cube, hollowed out in the center and covered in glass and white Carrara marble.
+The hollow space within is so large it could contain Notre Dame Cathedral, and its roof weighs approximately 30,000 tons.

-The arch of the Défense was designed by the Danish architect Johann Otto von Spreckelsen and was inaugurated on 14 July 1989, on the occasion of the bicentenary of the French Revolution: his idea was that the arch should be a monument consecrated to humanity and to humanitarian ideals, rather than military victories such as the Arc de Triomphe.
+The Arche de la Défense was designed by the Danish architect Johann Otto von Spreckelsen and was inaugurated on 14 July 1989, on the occasion of the bicentenary of the French Revolution: his idea was that the arch should be a monument dedicated to humanity and humanitarian ideals, rather than to military victories like the Arc de Triomphe.

-Inside there are government offices, a congress and exhibition center, the Information Technology Museum and a restaurant.
-On its top there is a large panoramic terrace accessible to the public and reachable by a panoramic lift, from which you can enjoy a wonderful view that sweeps from the Arc de Triomphe to the Louvre Museum, the Eiffel Tower and the Montparnasse Tower.
+Inside, it houses government offices, a conference and exhibition center, the Computer Museum, and a restaurant.
+At the top, there is a large panoramic terrace accessible to the public and reached by a panoramic elevator.
+From here, you can enjoy a marvelous view that extends from the Arc de Triomphe to the Louvre Museum, the Eiffel Tower, and the Montparnasse Tower.

 92044 Puteaux, France